syncfusion-content/flutter-docs/Flutter/barcode/barcode-customization.md

 ![text spacing](images/text-customization/text-spacing.jpg)

-**Text alignment**
+**Horizontal text alignment**

-The alignment of the text can be controlled by `textAlign` property of barcode generator.
+The horizontal alignment of the text can be controlled by `textAlign` property of barcode generator.
 The displayed value can be positioned at `start`, `center` or `end` of the control.
 The default value of `textAlign` property is center.

 {% highlight dart %}